You may have seen reports about a rise in cases of Marburg virus disease in Rwanda, which we are monitoring closely.

 The outbreak in Rwanda was confirmed in late September 2024 and there have been some deaths.
 This is the first documented outbreak of Marburg virus in Rwanda and authorities there are investigating its source.
 Close contacts of cases in Rwanda are being identified and followed up for 21 days.

-UKHSA, the NHS and partner organisations have well tested capabilities to detect, contain and treat novel infectious diseases, and healthcare professionals are equipped and prepared to respond to any confirmed cases in this country.
+UKHSA, the NHS and partner agencies (including devolved administrations) have well-tested capabilities to detect, contain and treat novel infectious diseases, and healthcare professionals are equipped and prepared to respond to any confirmed cases in the UK.

 Advice for travellers